dedham-food-pantry/dedham-food-pantry.github.io/content/help/we-can-help/index.md

 You can [download a registration form][2] or fill it out at the Pantry.
 The form is also available in [español][3] and [kreyòl ayisyen][4].

+Once the Dedham Food Pantry has processed your form and verified your residence in Dedham, you will be eligible to shop.
+Due to surging demand we require that you [make a reservation to shop](signup).

 Please note:

 * If you're not a Dedham resident then there are [several nearby pantries that can help you][5].